 Here is a look at the Burger King Canada sitemap index.
 It’s broken into two sections, one for food and the second one for corporate/operational topics, like legal and careers:

 Get More Insights Into Your On-Page SEO

 An HTML sitemap is a critical element of on-page SEO.
-You don’t have to be an SEO expert or a professional coder to create one, however.
-Semrush helps make SEO accessible to everyone.
-Start improving your website’s search engine rankings with our audit tool.
-Knowing where your site stands (and how it can stand to improve) is the first step in improving your search engine ranking.
+However, you don’t have to be an SEO expert or a professional coder to create one.